Majramos/awesome/TOPICS.md

 *   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
 The leading open source Notion alternative.
 *   [immich-app/immich](https://github.com/immich-app/immich) - High performance self-hosted photo and video management solution.

-## project-management

-*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
-The leading open source Notion alternative.
-*   [BaldissaraMatheus/Tasks.md](https://github.com/BaldissaraMatheus/Tasks.md) - A self-hosted, Markdown file based task management board

 ## task-management

 *   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
 The leading open source Notion alternative.